MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-help-and-support.md

 ### <a name="languages"></a>Languages

 Content about business functionality is published in several languages.
-When you land on the docs.microsoft.com site from inside the product, you see the content in the same language as you've specified in [!INCLUDE [prod_short](includes/prod_short.md)], unless that language isn't available on the docs.microsoft.co. site.
+When you land on Microsoft Learn from inside the product, you see the content in the same language as you've specified in [!INCLUDE [prod_short](includes/prod_short.md)], unless that language isn't available on Microsoft Learn.

 You can change the language by changing the URL, or you can use the language toggle in the bottom-left corner of the website.

 The content is authored in English and published to URLs with *en-us* as the language code.
 When new information is published in English, it's then sent off for translation into the supported languages.
 In some cases, you will not be able to read this new content in your own language for up to four weeks, but in most cases it only takes a week or two.
 You can always view the latest information by switching the language to *en-us*.

 For each language, the table of contents is translated, but the content in the *Local Functionality* section is in English except for the country that corresponds to the current language.
-For example, in the Danish version of the docs.microsoft.com site (`https://docs.microsoft.com/da-dk/dynamics365/business-central/`), you can see the entries for Australian local functionality in Danish in the table of contents, but the articles are in English.
+For example, in the Danish version of Microsoft Learn (`https://learn.microsoft.com/da-dk/dynamics365/business-central/`), you can see the entries for Australian local functionality in Danish in the table of contents, but the articles are in English.
 Only the articles for Danish local functionality are translated into Danish.

 ### <a name="recommended-content"></a>Recommended content

-In March 2021, a new section appeared under most articles on the docs.microsoft.com site.
-The **Recommended content** section is automatically generated based on how each article is used with the rest of the docs.microsoft.com site.
+In March 2021, a new section appeared under most articles on Microsoft Learn.
+The **Recommended content** section is automatically generated based on how each article is used with the rest of the site.
 The links aren't static and change over time.

 ### <a name="tell-us-what-you-think"></a>Tell us what you think

-On docs.microsoft.com, each article has two buttons at the end of the article.
+With Microsoft Learn, each article has two buttons at the end of the article.
 The *This product* button sends you to the Ideas site, and the **This page** button lets you submit feedback about the content through GitHub.
 In both cases, you must create an account if you don't already have one.
 For *product feedback*, you must sign in with your work or organisational email account.
 For *access to GitHub*, you can use any email address when you create an account.

 We welcome your contributions, both as pull requests with suggestions or corrections to the content, and as GitHub Issues with bugs or questions.
 But please be mindful that feedback and contributions to the *dynamics365smb-docs* repo is about the content, not about the product.